KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 There are two important abilities demonstrated here:

-1.  kdesrc-build allows you to specify modules that are descendents of a given module, without building the parent module, by using the syntax `module-name/*`.
+1.  kde-builder allows you to specify modules that are descendents of a given module, without building the parent module, by using the syntax `module-name/*`.
 It is actually required in this case since the base module, kdegraphics, is marked as inactive so that it is not accidentally built along with its children modules.
-Specifying the descendent modules allows kdesrc-build to skip around the disabled module.
+Specifying the descendent modules allows kde-builder to skip around the disabled module.

-2.  kdesrc-build will also not add a given module to the build list more than once.
+2.  kde-builder will also not add a given module to the build list more than once.
 This allows us to manually set `kdegraphics/libs` to build first, before the rest of `kdegraphics`, without trying to build `kdegraphics/libs` twice.
 This used to be required for proper